 * Market focus on UK mid-year fiscal statement on Wednesday

-LONDON, Dec 3 Sterling held near a five-week low against the euro on Monday and could weaken further as investors shun the pound in anticipation of a gloomy mid-year fiscal statement from the government on Wednesday.
+LONDON, Dec 3 Sterling hit a one-month high against the dollar on Monday on corporate and sovereign demand, although the possibility of a gloomy mid-year fiscal statement threatened to weigh on the pound.

-Finance Minister George Osborne's "autumn statement" to parliament will give an indication of the UK's fiscal position and likelihood of meeting debt targets.
-On Sunday he said Britain would take longer to deal with its debt pile and that a recovery will be sluggish.
+UK finance minister George Osborne gives his "autumn statement" to parliament on Wednesday, after saying on Sunday that Britain would take longer to deal with its debt pile and that a recovery will be sluggish.

-Economists speculate the independent Office for Budget Responsibility may lower growth forecasts and could also predict a target to have public sector debt falling as a proportion of national output by 2015/16 will be missed.
+Economists speculated the independent Office for Budget Responsibility may lower growth forecasts and could also predict Britain will miss its debt-reduction goal.

-That in turn would endanger Britain's triple-A credit rating, which has provided sterling much support in the past as investors bought UK gilts while fleeing the euro zone crisis.
+This in turn could endanger Britain's triple-A credit rating which has spurred demand for sterling throughout much of this year as investors bought UK gilts while fleeing the euro zone crisis.

 "Unless the Office for Budget Responsibility does surprise us on those forecasts, the risks are slightly weaker around the statement," said Paul Robson, currency strategist at RBS.

-The euro was also helped by unwinding of short euro positions as yields on euro zone government bonds fell and Greece said it would conduct its bond buy-back programme to trim the country's ballooning debt.
+A stronger euro was helped on Monday by short euro positions being unwound as yields on euro zone government bonds fell and after Greece said it would conduct its bond buy-back programme to trim the country's ballooning debt.